ayazhankadessova/customized-meme-generator/README.md

 I used the [Imgflip API](https://imgflip.com/api), which uses a RESTful JSON interface with standard HTTP form urlencoded parameters for requests and JSON data for responses.

-I also tried to make my code clearn by:
+I also tried to make my code clean by:

 1. Making the state as an object and using the `event` parameter in the `handleChange` function to determine which property of the state object(Meme) to update.